Just be yourself.

 This was the biggest question I faced when writing my book Captivate.
 When I sat down in the Fall of 2015 to draft the book, I struggled with all of these questions and more.
 Then I realized this wasn’t just about the book:

-In the world of online dating, LinkedIn super-networks and fierce job market competition we are constantly walking the tightrope of authenticity without falling into the abyss of obscurity.
+In the world of online dating, LinkedIn super-networks and fierce job market competition, we constantly are walking the tightrope of authenticity, while trying to avoid falling into the abyss of obscurity.

 I call this the Authenticity Crisis.